suparnbadwaik/thinkific-identifier-app/README.md

 1. Sign up :
 Allows you to signup as a new user by entering your email and password.
 2. Sign in :
-Allows you to login the app and generated and view the identifiers
+Allows you to login the app, create and view the identifiers.
 3. View the next identifier :
 Generates a new identifier.
 It basically increments the count by 1.
 4. View the current identifier :